Form a Series LLC in Kansas

 In some states, you use the same form to create either a traditional LLC or a series LLC, but in Kansas, there are two separate documents.
 The one you’ll use to form a series LLC is called the “Series Limited Liability Company Articles of Organization,” not to be confused with the “Limited Liability Company Articles of Organization.”

 The Kansas Series LLC Articles of Organization form is a relatively simple document that only requires some basic information about your business.
-You’ll need to tell the state what your business name will be, who your registered agent is, and where their registered office is located within Kansas.
+You’ll need to tell the state what your business name will be, who your resident agent is, and where their resident office is located within Kansas.
 You will also need to indicate your chosen tax closing month, and include the name, signature, and title of your LLC organizer.

 Once you have this form ready, you can file it with the Kansas Secretary of State’s office, along with your $250 formation fee.